gyanl/garden/_notes/Public/UX Design at Microsoft.md

 date : 13-07-2020
 ---

-I started my first job as a UX Designer at Microsoft soon after finishing my Master's degree in Interaction Design at IDC School of Design, IIT Bombay.
+I did my [[Internship at Microsoft]] at the Hyderbad campus while I was doing my Master's degree in Interaction Design at IDC School of Design, IIT Bombay.
+I then returned to Microsoft after finishing my degree, and started my first job as a UX Designer.
 I joined the Canvas Voice team in Noida, which worked on experiences like Dictation, Transcription, Read Aloud and Voice Search across Microsoft apps like Word, Outlook and OneNote.

 ![Voice @ Microsoft](https://gyanl.com/assets/ms-voice.png)
 ###### Voice @ Microsoft